alistairjoelquinn/sn-typescript/README.md

 ![Array of users](/md-images/typing-users-array.png)

-Rather than differentiate between state types which can be inferred and those which can, every useState has been explicitly typed.
+Rather than differentiate between state types which can be inferred and those which cannot, every useState has been explicitly typed.

 ![Every useState is explicitly typed](/md-images/typing-useState.png)